ycl-the-lyc/ubc-study-notes/math-253/math-253.typ

   Thus, in that certain region, we can use this simple function of $z$.
 ]

-== Directional Derivative and Gradient Vectormachine Since a point can be approached from many directions, derivatives can be directional.
+== Directional Derivative and Gradient Vector
+Since a point can be approached from many directions, derivatives can be directional.

 Now imagine looking for the highest ($max(z)$) point of a curve on a surface.